GZoltar/gzoltar/com.gzoltar.vscode/README.md

 ## Publish GZoltar's Visual Studio Code extension

 1. To package the extension into a [VSIX](https://docs.microsoft.com/en-us/visualstudio/extensibility/anatomy-of-a-vsix-package) file, execute the following command `vsce package` on the command line.
+Note: in case `vsce` is not available, run `npm install -g vsce`.

 2. There are two possible ways to publish GZoltar's Visual Studio Code extension.
 Assuming you are a member of the GZoltar Publisher, you can obtain a Personal